johnjac-cisco/local-task-master/README.md

 3. **Enable the MCP** in your editor

-4. **Prompt the AI** to initialize Task Master:
+4. **Prompt the AI** to initialize Local Task Master:

 ```
-Can you please initialize taskmaster-ai into my project?
+Can you please initialize taskmaster into my project?
 ```

 5. **Use common commands** directly through your AI assistant: